 The Aegon Platform hosts individual savings accounts (ISAs) and general investment accounts (GIAs).
 These sit inside the estate, unlike pensions.
 When an investor dies:

-• ISAs lose their tax-exempt status from the date of death.
+- ISAs lose their tax-exempt status from the date of death.
 The funds are moved into an equivalent GIA within the investor’s account while the estate is administered.
-Inherited ISA allowances may be available to a surviving spouse or civil partner – they can make an Additional Permitted Subscription (APS) equal to the value of the deceased’s ISA.
+A surviving spouse or civil partner may be able to make an Additional Permitted Subscription (APS) equal to the value of the deceased’s ISA, preserving the tax shelter.
+The APS must be claimed within three years of death.
 (Source: gov.uk – ISAs when the account holder dies)

 Contact the Aegon Platform team (03456 044 001) for these accounts.
 Probate may be required before assets can be distributed – see the probate section below.